iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

-two players where one player drives the system away from the goal while the other moves it towards the goal, contraction-based which uses contraction theory [@Maidens2015;@Bullo2022] on the Jacobian of the vector field of the system, interval-based which uses interval analysis and monotone systems [@Scott2013;@Meyer2019;@Jafarpour2024], and mixed-monotonicity [@Coogan2020].
+two players where one player drives the system away from the goal while the other moves it towards the goal, contraction-based which uses contraction theory [@Maidens2015;@Bullo2022] on the Jacobian of the vector field of the system, set-based that uses different set representations, monotone systems [@Scott2013;@Meyer2019;@Jafarpour2024], and mixed-monotonicity [@Coogan2020].
 There is also the simulation-based rechability [@Fan2017;@Huang2012] and recently Chen-Fliess series have been used for this purpose.

-Most of the techniques are affected by the *curse of dimensionality*.
+An important problem in the computation of the reachable set is the *curse of dimensionality*.

-To tackle the problem of the complexity as the dimension increases, in @He2024, the authors use HJ and a way to decompose the projections of the system.
+This consists in the increasing of the complexity of the algorithm as the dimension increases.
+To tackle this in HJ-based methods, in @He2024, the authors use a new approach that requires the definition of an admissible control set to provide control policies that are consistent on the coupled subsystems.
+This fixes an incosistency issue with the controls called the *leaking corner*.
-The use of zonotopes in the interval approach has been shown to have low complexity.
+For set-based methods, the use of zonotopes is known to have low complexity [@Althoff2016].

 %In [@Qasem2024] the inverted pendulum is described as control system taking ... as the inputs
 %and in [@He2024], the planar vertical take-off and landing (PVTOL) which describes